-If you choose to combine Life Insurance with Critical Illness Cover, and we accept your claim for Critical Illness Cover or Terminal Illness Cover, you won't be able to make a claim for your life insurance and your policy will end.
-This doesn't apply to claims covered under 'Additional cover included for Critical Illness Cover' and 'Children's Critical Illness Cover'.
+If you choose to add Critical Illness Cover alongside your Life Insurance as a separate policy (also referred to as Additional or Independent Critical Illness Cover), and we accept your claim for Critical Illness Cover, your Critical Illness Cover policy will end.
+This doesn't apply to claims covered under 'Additional cover included with Critical Illness Cover' and 'Children's Critical Illness Cover'.